This post is a self-guided tour that takes you to see charming and historic locations and cutting-edge art and architecture in DUMBO, Brooklyn.

-A century ago, who would imagine that the desolate dark space underneath the noisy bridge would become a unique venue available to rent for special events, markets, art exhibitions, commercial photography shoots and, believe it or not, weddings!
+A century ago, who would have imagined that the desolate dark space underneath the noisy bridge would become a unique venue available to rent for special events, markets, art exhibitions, commercial photography shoots, and, believe it or not, weddings?

 In spring and summer, concerts, light shows, and even sports event viewings are open to the public for free.

 In 2014, the Archway installed a large Jumbotron TV to air the World Cup.

 Viewers came with folding chairs, some wine, cheese, and even flags of their favorite teams!

 In the below pictures, you can see (from left to right) 1) the archway used as a film location for a movie set in the 1920s; 2) the archway on an average day; 3) the archway with a fun night of beer!

 By now you should have noticed that many of DUMBO’s streets are cobblestone.